evandrocoan/AmxxEditor/messages/install.md

 By default,this version do not create the `Amxmodx` menu, because not everybody want that menu showing up.

-You can add the menu going on `Preferences -> Browse Packages` and creating the file `Main.sublime-menu` on the `User/` directory or any subfolder/directory inside it:
+You can add the menu going on the Sublime Text menu `Preferences -> Browse Packages...` and creating the file `Main.sublime-menu` on the `User/` directory or any subfolder/directory inside it:

     [